 Before you go on to Chapter 12, make sure you can answer these questions:

 - How do the blind spots around a large commercial vehicle differ from the blind spots around a car?

 - How does the stopping distance of a large vehicle with air brakes compare with the stopping distance of a car?

-- How can you identify a blind pedestrian to whom you must yield the right-of-way?
+- How can you identify a blind pedestrian to whom you must yield the right of way?

 - Where must a pedestrian walk when there are no sidewalks?

-- How should you approach a bicyclist?
+- How must you approach a bicyclist?

 - Must a bicyclist obey traffic laws and signs?